TyeMcQueen/terraform-google-certificate-map-simple/README.md

 ### Resolve Certificate Creation Problems Early

-Each certificate creation attempt will usually take 20 minutes or more so trouble shooting can drag on.
+Each certificate creation attempt will usually take about 20 minutes (or more) so trouble shooting can drag on.
 So it is good to be able to start this process early.

 ### No Need To Expose Broken Load Balancer

-LB-authenticated certificates require you to expose a Load Balancer instance and even have your desired host name configured to point to it before the certificate can be created.
+LB-authorized certificates require you to expose a Load Balancer instance and even have your desired host name configured to point to it before the certificate can be created.
 Exposing your service like this before it is working and before it can have a valid certificate may not be ideal.